For overall facial geometry

 FWHR is calculated by dividing the bizygomatic width (the widest point of the face, typically at the cheekbones) by the upper facial height (the distance from the upper lip to the brow line).
 A higher ratio means a wider face relative to its height.
 A lower ratio means a narrower, more elongated face.

-The average FWHR in our dataset is 1.82 for men and 1.78 for women.
+Published anthropometric reference data (Carre & McCormick, 2008; Geniole et al., 2015) reports average FWHR around 1.82 for men and 1.78 for women.
 The full range spans from about 1.50 (very narrow faces) to 2.30 (very wide faces).
 Most people fall between 1.65 and 2.05.

 Research from the University of Toronto and others has linked higher FWHR in men to perceived dominance, higher testosterone levels, and greater competitive success.
 However, the link to attractiveness is more nuanced than simply "wider is better" — which is what our large-scale data reveals.